GrahamDumpleton-abandoned/powershift-image/README.rst

 sub command of ``powershift image``.
 In all cases the ``deploy_env`` script will be sourced to ensure that the same environment variables as would be used for the deployment of the application are also used for these.

+The benefit of using these action hooks triggered by a command, is that only the unchanging action command need be listed in build or deployment configurations if required.
+This makes it possible to make changes to what is run from the hook script and you do not need to ensure you update the build or deployment configuration in sync with the changes to the application source code.

 Interactive Shell and Commands
 ------------------------------